 Israeli forces raid Lebanon in operation against Hezbollah

-The U.S. maintained that the action was a "limited" maneuver against the terrorist group.
+Israel claimed that the action is a “limited” maneuver against the terrorist group.

-The U.S. State Department reported that Israel was conducting "limited" ground operations in southern Lebanon against Hezbollah.
-Shortly before the incursion was confirmed, artillery shelling had been reported against border areas.
+The Israeli army announced that it has begun “limited, localized and targeted raids” against the Hezbollah terrorist group in southern Lebanon, the Israel Defense Forces (IDF) confirmed in a statement.
+The operations, which began overnight on Monday, are being backed by Israeli air force and artillery in an attempt to neutralize threats to border communities in northern Israel.

 The Lebanese military maintained that it had repositioned its troops in the south, per AFP.
 As reported by The Times of Israel, local military forces had withdrawn from the south by at least three miles.